ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/maternal_bmi_hgb_birthweight/index.rst

 #.
 We apply an estimate of population level mean difference as an additive shift to individual simulants in our population rather than sampling from LBWSG exposuredistributions specific to maternal BMI/hemoglobin strata.
 This approach assumes that the shape of the LBWSG exposure distribution does not vary between maternal BMI/hemoglobin strata and is in inherent limitation in this approach due to limited data availability.

+#.
+We use data from trial populations that are not representative of our simulated populations.

 Validation Criteria
 +++++++++++++++++++++